Waivz AI Governance Statement

 | Airtable (Formagrid) | Structured data storage | Advisor and plan configuration data | SOC 2 II · ISO 27001 · ISO 27701 |

-| Box, Inc. | File and document storage | Uploaded documents, generated reports | SOC 2 II · ISO 27001 · FedRAMP · FIPS 140-2 |
+| Box, Inc. | File and document storage | Application source code; generated reports and exports (where applicable) | SOC 2 II · ISO 27001 · FedRAMP · FIPS 140-2 |

 | Softr GmbH | Application portal and authentication | User credentials, session data | SOC 2 II |